vnagel/auto-youtube-downloader/README.md

 ## Getting Started

 ### Prerequisites
+You must be running Windows because that is the only OS supported by AutoHotkey.

 Install [Chrome](https://www.google.com/chrome/) and [VLC media player](https://www.videolan.org/vlc/).

 You can run autoYoutubeDownloader.exe found in the [releases](https://github.com/vnagel/auto-youtube-downloader/releases) without installing any additional software.
 It must be run in a directory containing all the project files.
 If you want to edit the script, you need to install [AutoHotkey](https://www.autohotkey.com/download/).